Leslie Van Gelder: Family

-She is the widow of Kevin Sharpe.
+Gelder was married to archaeologist and theologian, Kevin Sharpe until his death in 2008.
 Richard Van Gelder, curator of Mammalogy at the American Museum of Natural History, was her father.
 Lawrence Van Gelder, her uncle, was a senior editor at The New York Times until his retirement in 2008.
 Her brother, Gordon Van Gelder, is a Hugo Award-winning science fiction editor.
-Her brother Russell Van Gelder is chairman of ophthalmology at University of Washington.
+Her brother Russell Van Gelder is chairman of ophthalmology at the University of Washington.